ryone23/ronaldyonemura.com/content/about.md

 type: "about_layout"
 ---

 Hello, I am Ronald Yonemura.
-I am an Electrical Engineering and Computer Science (EECS) major at
+I am a junior at UC Berkeley, and my major is Electrical Engineering and Computer Science (EECS).
-UC Berkeley, and am currently in my junior year.

 Living in the Bay Area my entire life, I have been exposed to the one of the greatest tech hubs in the world.
 The close proximity to these companies is one of the factors that drew my interest to engineering and computer science at a young age.
-As I work towards completing my bachelor's degree, my goal is to pursue a career in the Software Engineering field, more specifically in full stack development.
+As I work towards completing my bachelor's degree, I hope to find an software engineering or research internship for summer 2021.
+After college, I plan to pursue a career in the Software Engineering field, more specifically in full stack development.

 #### **Programming Languages**